What The Future Holds

 Similarly, the bowls are described as being the pouring out of God's final wrath upon the Earth, which indicates that they are also events that take place at the very end of the age.
 Even though we cannot state precisely what the events are, from the description of suffering and death, it is clear that they have not yet taken place.
 The same thing can be said about the trumpet events.
 These are all events still in the future.

 The events in the scroll are a different matter.
-When John was called up to receive the Revelation, he was told that he would be told about things that would take place later.
+When John was called up to receive the Revelation, he was told that he would learn about things that would take place later.
 What he saw was a scroll in the hand of the King—God.
 In the culture of the time, this represented a decree.
 God was decreeing what was going to take place in future history.
 But there was no time frame associated with these events.
 This means that their fulfillment could take place anywhere from the time that John received the Revelation, up to the end of the age.
 So the question is: Have any of these events been fulfilled?

 The Second Horseman of the Apocalypse is described as riding on a red horse and carrying a large sword.
 He will take peace from the Earth and make men slay one another.
 If this sounds familiar with respect to the previous paragraph, it is because it is probably not a coincidence.
-The second seal of the scroll of Revelation was in all probability fulfilled by the coming of secular humanism.

 People can argue about details until they die of old age, but that is not the most important aspect of Biblical eschatology.
 Exactly when and with exactly what signs Christ will return are not as important as the simple fact that he will return.
 And if he really does return as the Bible predicts, then all of his words about Heaven—and Hell—will be vindicated.
 We all will go to one or the other.

 If you want to read more about this aspect of the future, please visit the topical page on Beyond Death.